-This introductory geoscience course emphasizes basic principles of astronomy, geology, oceanography and meteorology.
-Topics covered include the origin of the Universe, solar system and Earth, minerals and rocks, plate tectonics geologic time, prehistoric life and evolution, ocean structure and life, weather and climate change.
+Earth Science is an introductory geoscience course that emphasizes basic principles of astronomy, geology, oceanography, and meteorology.
+Topics covered include the origin of the Universe, solar system, and Earth; minerals and rocks; plate tectonics; geologic time; prehistoric life and evolution; ocean structure and life; and weather and climate change.